fiorezy/Redoran-Extended---NPC-Dialogue/README.md

 All the plugins going forward will be at the very bottom, **BELOW all of the Redoran patches** but **BEFORE Occlusion.esp**.

+Screenshots are available at the bottom of this page to compare as you go.

 ## General Overhauls

 1.)
 Download [Guard Dialogue Overhaul SE](https://www.nexusmods.com/skyrimspecialedition/mods/22075?tab=files&file_id=249890&nmm=1).